qcr/armer/README.md

 To make this automatically occur in any terminal that is launched, run the follwing line.
 ```sh
 echo "source ~/armer_ws/devel/setup.bash" >> ~/.bashrc
 ```

-6. Run
+6. Run the following code block to start the simulation.
+By default the configuration for the Panda model sim will be launched.
 ```sh
 roslaunch armer armer.launch
 ```
- to start the simulation.
-By default the configuration for the Panda model sim will be launched.

 ## Usage